Joelmillr/Personal_Website/content/jobs/MESc/index.md

 url: 'https://www.uwo.ca/index.html'
 ---

-- Under the supervision Dr. Soodeh Nikan and Dr Mohamed Zaki Hussein.
+- Under the supervision of Dr. Soodeh Nikan and Dr Mohamed Zaki Hussein.
 - Studying safe control transitions in autonomous vehicles.
 - Working with physiological data to model driver state and intent in the context of autonomous vehicles.
 - Part of the AiX Lab and EMRC Lab.